-Deciding to become a parent is an exciting decision that will yield many rewards.
-Adopting a child is a life-changing experience that will undoubtedly bring many joyous moments to your life, which will lead to a lifetime of wonderful memories.
-While exciting, adopting a child can also be stressful because of the law and the procedural formalities.
+Becoming a parent is an exciting decision that will yield many rewards.
+Adopting a child is a life-changing experience that will undoubtedly bring many joyous moments to your life and lead to a lifetime of wonderful memories.
+While exciting, adopting a child can also be stressful because of the law and procedural formalities.
 Further, adoption can be costly.
 Making mistakes in the process can increase the financial cost and may also add unneeded emotional distress.
-At Marshall & Taylor PLLC, we have helped many families with the adoption process over the years.
-We understand that while adopting can reap many great rewards, it can also be a challenge to go through the overwhelming and tedious legal process alone.
-Let us help you bring the joy of life, and another family member, into your home.
+An adoption attorney in Raleigh from Marshall & Taylor PLLC can help make the process easier.

 Adoption, while joyous, can also be stressful.
-Focus on the joy and allow the proven team of Raleigh adoption attorneys at Marshall & Taylor PLLC deal with the stresses.
+Focus on the joy and allow the proven team of Raleigh adoption attorneys at Marshall & Taylor PLLC to deal with the stresses.
 We are compassionate and understanding.
 At Marshall & Taylor PLLC, we want to help you welcome your family’s addition home.
 Call us today at (919) 833-1040 for a consultation.

 Types of Adoption

 There are many things to consider when adopting.
 For example, what type of adoption are you seeking?
 What a family is looking for in an adoption can vary, and each family’s needs will be different based on their particular set of circumstances.
-At Marshall & Taylor PLLC we can help with a variety of adoption processes including

 For each of these types of adoption, the legal process can be different and present unique legal and procedural challenges.
 Knowing how to navigate the legal process can be difficult.
 During a time when you are preparing to bring a new family member into your home, you should not have to worry about the legal process of adoption, you should be celebrating the new shape your family is taking.
-That is why we, at Marshall & Taylor PLLC, are here to help with the technicalities.

-Preparing for a Pre-Adoption Home Study
+Read more: Preparing for a Pre-Adoption Home Study

 Adoption Facts and Statistics

 People adopt for a variety of reasons, as each individual family’s needs vary.
 Adoption touches the lives of many Americans in a very significant fashion.
-A survey found that 58% of Americans know someone who has been adopted.
-Data shows that in the United Sates, 2% of families have an adopted family member, while another one-third of families have considered adoption.
+A survey found that 57% of Americans were adopted by their foster parents.
+Data also shows that in the United Sates, 33% of children were adopted by a relative or family member.

 North Carolina Adoption – Frequently Asked Questions (FAQs)